Student Financial Aid

 Financial Aid Suspension

 Students who have not met the minimum standard requirements (after being placed on Warning) are placed on Suspension.
 Students who are on Suspension are not eligible for financial aid unless a SAP appeal with academic plan is approved by the SAP Committee.
 Submitting an appeal does not guarantee approval.
 Students awaiting a decision on their SAP appeal are responsible for paying their tuition and fees by the payment deadline.
+Students having met the maximum timeframe are not eligible for a "Warning" period.

 Financial Aid Probation